MOCHI-inc-JAPAN/algolia-tools/packages/algolia-tools-cli-generator/README.md

   }
 )

-const algoliaTasks = new AlgoliaProjectManager(algoliaModule)
+const algoliaProjectManager = new AlgoliaProjectManager(algoliaModule)

-// extended to commander commands createAlgoliaCommanderPlugin(algoliaTasks)(commander)
+// extended to commander commands createAlgoliaCommanderPlugin(algoliaProjectManager)(commander)
-createFirestoreCommanderPlugin(algoliaTasks.firebaseManager)(commander)// optional if you use firestore
+createFirestoreCommanderPlugin(algoliaProjectManager.algoliaModule)(commander)// optional if you use firestore
 ```